Glossary of technical writing terms

 international English

-internationalised English
+internationalized English

-An alternative name for international English.
+Internationalized English is an alternative term for international English.

 ISO/IEC 18019:2004